AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/custom-process-step-aem-workflow.md

 ### Create class that implements WorkflowProcess

-Open the maven project in your eclipse IDE.Expand&ltprojectname&gt.core folder.
+Open the maven project in your eclipse IDE.
+Expand **projectname** > **core** folder.
 Expand the src/main/java folder.
 You should see a package that ends with "core".
 Create Java class that implements WorkflowProcess in this package.
 You will need to override execute method.
 The signature of execute method is as follows public void execute(WorkItem workItem, WorkflowSession workflowSession, MetaDataMap processArguments)throws WorkflowException The execute method gives access to the following 3 variables